avne/ES5Promise/README.md

 ```bash
 $ npm install git+https://git@github.com/avne/ES5Promise.git
 ```
-Once the installation is done, you can require ES5Promise inside your scripts to use it.
+Once the installation is done, you could require ES5Promise inside your scripts to use it.
 ```js
 var Promise = require("ES5Promise");
 ```